-^{}once an In-Progress period is completed and graded, it will be assigned a grade of H, HP, P, or F and be included in the cumulative grade point average calculation.
+In Progress (IP) and Incomplete (INC) grades are not counted in the cumulative grade point average calculation.
+Once an In Progress or Incomplete period is completed and graded, it will be assigned a grade of H, HP, P, or F and be included in the cumulative grade point average calculation and evaluated during the next SAP evaluation period.